Intergen has slammed a recent decision by Ofgem to refuse a £120 million rebate on transmission charges for generators.

 An EU directive limits annual transmission charges for generators to €2.50/MWh.
 However, some have argued that the charges for 2015/16 exceeded this cap.

-Transmission charges are paid by both generators and suppliers and are split between forward-looking charges, which reflect the individual impact of users on network costs, and residual charges, which reflect the sunk costs of the existing network.
+Transmission charges are paid on both generation and demand and are split between forward-looking charges, which reflect the individual impact of users on network costs, and residual charges, which reflect the sunk costs of the existing network.

 The forward-looking charges for generators are further divided between local charges, which reflect the bespoke costs of connecting individual assets to the grid, and wider locational charges.